bernaldokp/bernaldokp/README.md

 - 👀 I’m interested in programming, sports, & gaming
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on any projects.
 - 📫 How to reach me?
-Just email me in "bernaldokpoutlook.com" or "09498955452" call me
+Just email me in "bernaldokpoutlook.com"
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can talk while sleeping :>